 Prior to that, a poupou was completed for Te Ati Awa and installed at the Walter Nash Park in Taita to commemorate and honour Wi Tako (Wiremu Tako Ngatata).
 A Te Ati Awa chief born in Taranaki, Wi Tako migrated with his people to the Cook Strait region in 1832.
 He was a skilled writer and throughout his life defended the cause of justice.
 In 1872, he was appointed to the Legislative Council.

-Jim Morgan continues to be prompted by the legacy of Jock McKewen and the whare whakairo established for prisoners in the hills above Petone.
+Jim Morgan continues to be prompted by the legacy of Jock McEwen and the whare whakairo established for prisoners in Petone.
 He is interested in seeing a similar community-based, release-to-work carving initiative established where prisoners can continue to work after their release.